MylesMor/SudoSigns/README.md

 ![SudoSigns logo](https://mylesmor.dev/sudosigns/logo.png)

 # SudoSigns
 A Spigot plugin used to run commands by interacting with a sign.
-Some inspiration for commands has been taken from [Norkorbis' Command Signs](https://www.spigotmc.org/resources/command-signs.10512/), but all the code is my own, and I have also implemented a convenient inventory-based GUI.
+Some inspiration for commands has been taken from [Nokorbis' Command Signs](https://www.spigotmc.org/resources/command-signs.10512/), but all the code is my own, and I have also implemented a convenient inventory-based GUI.
 This which allows you to perform actions on SudoSigns such as:
 * Renaming the SudoSign
 * Adding permissions that a player must have to run the sign's commands